pfdubois/BridgeBidding/source/Tools.rst

 relay by bidding their own suit -- this must be a really good suit, and it should not happen very often.

-There is also a more advanced version of Cappelletti; see :title:`Advanced Bidding`.
+A slightly more advanced version of Cappelletti is :ref:`Modified Cappelletti <ModifiedCappelletti>`.

 Against A Weak 1N
 ~~~~~~~~~~~~~~~~~